 Where exactly in West Virginia is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Grafton as the best place to hang up your cleats.

 To that end, we have tried to identify the places in West Virginia that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Grafton don’t mind us spreading the word.

-To create our list of the best places in West Virginia to retire, we first used Census data to find all places in the Mountain State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in West Virginia to retire, we first used Census data to find all places in the Mountain State — 399 cities and towns.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 We then ranked each of these places for each criteria from one to 22, with the lowest number being the best.